FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Creating-Columns-with-Array.md

 ### Create Columns with Array
-As we saw in an **[earlier exercise](/Building-the-Farnsworth-House/Work-with-Images-and-the-Ground-Plane.md)**, you can create your own materials, and then paint those materials to faces in FormIt.
-In this exercise you will create and edit your own materials and import materials from the Autodesk Material library
+In this exercise we'll sketch a detail element - an I beam column.
+Then use the Array tool to copy multiple items with a specific distance between them.

 If you did not complete the last section, download and open the **farnsworth03.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).

 ### Create the Column
-1. Zoom into the upper left of the drawing to where the column is indicated on the plan.
+1. Zoom into the upper left of the imported floor plan image so you can view the column in detail

 	![](./images/5140a00b-351f-4fa8-8a18-a9e6c72012f4.png)